Photo of my journal on the table featuring my Low Buy Year Plan

 I don’t do this every month, but monitoring expenses monthly and yearly is a great way to keep yourself in check all year round.

-Because we all start enthusiastic with great plans, but as months go buy, so does our desire to save.
-And little by little we give in and start spending way more than we intended.
+Because we all start enthusiastically with great plans, but as months go by, so does our desire to save.
+And little by little, we give in and start spending way more than we intended.

-Having a Spending Sheet in your journal is life saving.
-It clearly shows oscillations between months and keep you on track.
+Having a Spending Sheet in your journal is life-saving.
+It clearly shows oscillations between months and keeps you on track.

 At the end of the year, I do my end-of-year journaling.
 At this point, I review all spending data for the year and see if I need to change something for next year.